wp-plugins/gallery-bank/readme.txt

 [Click here to view the Image](http://tech-banker.com/wp-content/uploads/2013/11/delete11-1024x409.png)

-Once you click on the button, a confirmation message will appear stating “Are you sure you want to delete this Album?”
+Once you click on the button, a confirmation message will appear stating "Are you sure you want to delete this Album?"

 [Click here to view the Image](http://tech-banker.com/wp-content/uploads/2013/11/delete2-1024x406.png)

-Click on “OK” to proceed and your Album would be deleted.
+Click on "OK" to proceed and your Album would be deleted.

 = How to set Short code for Masonry Gallery? =